Types of POS Systems: A Guide for Small Businesses

 ---|---|

-Self-service kiosk POS systems are made so customers can place orders and pay for products and services themselves without the help of an employee.
-You typically see these as digital touch-screens at restaurants and cafes, particularly fast food and fast casual businesses.
-Self-service kiosks help shorten lines and waiting time.
+Self-service kiosk POS systems are designed so customers can place orders and pay for products and services themselves without the help of an employee.
+You typically see these as digital touch screens at restaurants and cafes, particularly fast food and fast casual businesses.
+Self-service kiosks help shorten lines and waiting times.
 Some even allow customers to process their own payments.

-Self-service kiosks typically cost $50 to $100 per month each.
+Self-service kiosks each typically cost anywhere from $0 to around $100 per month.

 Popular self-service kiosk POS systems for small businesses include: